zoroqi/srid.ca/7e8bedee.md

   therefore nailed the part about "attentiveness" and your little message here, onto my desktop so that I'll never forget about being a "feeling being" ever again.

+[^goenka]: The vipassana method by Mr. Goenka, for example, has one dissociate from their feelings and identify with physical sensations.